azriel91/bug_reducing_patterns/src/lets_play.md

 Correct &ndash; if **A** is software.

-But ☝️! if **A** means people, you'd be insulting the entire class of users.
+But ☝️! if **A** means people, you are insulting the entire class of users.

 </details>